Create an Airwallex account today

 Commercial remittance refers to international financial transactions conducted between businesses, often involving payments to overseas suppliers for goods or services, and salary disbursements by multinational companies to employees in different countries.

 When making a commercial remittance, businesses must follow specific rules by providing accurate information about the recipient, like their full personal or company name, address, bank details, and a SWIFT Code or IBAN.
 They also have to ensure that the purpose and amount of the remittance comply with relevant regulations.
-During the remittance process, businesses may need to provide various commercial documents, such as contracts or receipts, to prove the legality of the transaction.
+During the remittance process, businesses may need to provide various commercial documents, such as contracts or receipts, to verify the legitimacy of the transaction and ensure regulatory compliance.
 In addition, businesses are required to pay fees for commercial remittances to remittance providers, including handling fees, bank charges and currency conversion fees.
 Before proceeding with the remittance, it is essential to understand the transaction restrictions of both the paying and receiving parties and the remittance provider's limits, such as caps on large remittances.

-How do I choose the right third-party remittance platform?
+How do I choose the right remittance platform?

 • Favourable FX rates: Compare the FX rates offered by different channels.
 Most channels earn a profit from the FX rate difference.
-To assess the actual difference in FX rate, compare the rate with the central parity rate
+To determine the true cost of the exchange, compare the offered rate against the interbank rates.

 Steps and procedures when remitting with Airwallex FX & Transfers

 Airwallex as a one-stop financial platform provides an FX & Transfers solution for businesses by charging as low as 0.2% above the interbank rate for currency exchange, offering market-leading FX rates that help businesses operating globally to save daily costs.
-Businesses can easily transfer to 150+ countries and regions in 60+ currencies, in as little as one business day with the full amount on delivery guaranteed.
+Businesses can easily transfer to 200+ countries and regions in 90+ currencies, in as little as one business day with the full amount on delivery guaranteed.
+You may also open free Global Accounts in 20+ currencies to receive funds.

 FAQs